dm03514/blog/devops/container-velocity-through-reduced-coordination/README.md

   <img src="static/infra_traditional_vs_containers_layers.png">
 </p>

 Containers shift this by enabling development (dev) to control [system level dependencies](https://www.freecodecamp.org/news/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b/#container_) (shown on right in above image).
 The core benefit of containers comes from shifts development one level down the level of software abstraction.
+Services naturally couple Applications and system dependencies.
+Containers couple these together into a single artifact.

-Containers also introduce a new layer of abstraction inserting a new layer the runtime/orchestrator/ or platform bwtwren the infrastructure and the system.
-This acts as an interface in the traditional software sends that  decouples the dev and ops.
+In addition, containers also introduce a new layer of abstraction inserting a new layer the runtime/orchestrator/ or platform between the infrastructure and the system.
+This acts as an interface (in the [traditional software sense](https://en.wikipedia.org/wiki/Interface_(computing)#Software_interfaces) that  decouples the dev and ops.

 <p align="center">
   <img src="static/platform_layer_and_decoupling.png">